impisa88/OntoDemer/SPARQL.md

-##  query 1 - Dado um comportamento, quais riscos a saúde são suscetíveis?
+##  CQ1 - What are the health risks associated with a given behavior?

 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 PREFIX owl: <http://www.w3.org/2002/07/owl#>